Learning-based Multi-agent Race Strategies in Formula 1: Multi-agent extension

 \subsubsection{Custom self-play}

-To diversify training and encourage exploration, we modify the basic self-play scheme, as illustrated in \Cref{fig:selfplay}.
-During the first self-play iteration, the opponent is restricted to the single-agent policy, preventing the learning of strategies based on an uninitialized interaction module.
-Moreover, instead of waiting until convergence, the opponent embedded in the environment is intermittently selected at random from a pool of previously trained agents.
+To diversify training and encourage exploration, we modify the standard self-play architecture as illustrated in \Cref{fig:selfplay}.
+The procedure is structured as follows. \begin{enumerate} \item During the initial self-play iteration, the opponent is restricted to the pre-trained \gls{sa} policy, preventing the learning of strategies based on an uninitialized interaction module. \item When the training agent's Elo rating exceeds that of the current best agent by 10 points, its policy is saved and added to the opponent pool.
+To prevent the generation of agents while this condition is continuously met, a cooldown period of 50 episodes is enforced before a new policy can be saved. \item To promote competitive policies, only the currently top-ranked $m$ agents are eligible to be selected as opponents. \item To mitigate overfitting to a specific adversarial strategy, opponents are not held static until convergence.
+Instead, at each episode an opponent is uniformly sampled at random from the active pool. \item The training is terminated when the learning agent demonstrates no further improvement against any of the current top-ranked $m$ agents. \end{enumerate}